 Additionally, the Exit Revolving Credit Agreement contains other covenants, representations and warranties and events of default that are customary for a financing of this type.
 Events of default include, among other things, nonpayment of principal or interest, breach of covenants, breach of representations and warranties, failure to pay final judgments in excess of a specified threshold, failure of a guarantee to remain in effect, failure of a security document to create an effective security interest in collateral, bankruptcy and insolvency events, cross-default to other material indebtedness, and a change of control.
-At June 30, 2021, we were in compliance with all covenants under the Exit Revolving Credit Agreement.
+At September 30, 2021, we were in compliance with all covenants under the Exit Revolving Credit Agreement.

-We incurred \$6.6 million in debt issuance costs and \$3.5 million in paid-in-kind upfront fees in connection with the Exit RCF, which are presented as a component of "Other assets" in our unaudited Condensed Consolidated Balance Sheet at June 30, 2021.
+We incurred \$6.6 million in debt issuance costs and \$3.5 million in paid-in-kind upfront fees in connection with the Exit RCF, which are presented as a component of "Other assets" in our unaudited Condensed Consolidated Balance Sheet at September 30, 2021.
 Debt issuance costs are amortized as incremental interest expense over the term of the Exit RCF on a straight-line basis.
-At June 30, 2021, we had borrowings outstanding of \$133.5 million under the

-Exit RCF, including \$3.5 million in PIK Loans.
-Current borrowings outstanding under the Exit RCF accrue interest at 5.25% per annum.
+At September 30, 2021, we had borrowings outstanding of \$123.5 million under the Exit RCF, including \$3.5 million in PIK Loans.
+In July 2021, we utilized \$6.1 million for the issuance of letters of credit in replacement of a previously existing letter of credit.
+The weighted average interest rate on the combined borrowings outstanding under the Exit RCF at September 30, 2021 was 5.35%.

-At July 30, 2021, we had borrowings of \$153.5 million outstanding under the Exit RCF, and we had utilized \$6.1 million for the issuance of letters of credit in replacement of an existing letter of credit at June 30, 2021.
-As of July 30, 2021, approximately \$243.9 million was available for borrowings or the issuance of letters of credit under the Exit RCF, subject to its terms and conditions.
+At November 1, 2021, we had borrowings of \$113.5 million outstanding under the Exit RCF, and we had utilized \$6.1 million for the issuance of letters of credit in replacement of a previously existing letter of credit.
+As of November 1, 2021, approximately \$283.9 million was available for borrowings or the issuance of letters of credit under the Exit RCF, subject to its terms and conditions.